 Dave Lillethun is an assistant professor at Seattle University, in the Computer Science & Software Engineering department.
 He currently teaches Programming & Problem Solving (CS1), and has taught classes on Object-Oriented Programming, Operating Systems, and Computer Networking in the past.

 See “Teaching” for office hours and other information about Prof. Lillethun’s teaching schedule and courses.

-The subject of my research is system software support for the Internet of Things, and my doctoral advisor was Prof. Kishore Ramachandran.
-I am interested in continuing my work in developing a software platform for Internet of Things (IoT) applications and currently have several undergraduate researchers helping me on this project.
-I advocate such a system software platform because I feel it will make a significant difference in how quickly we will see the proliferation of IoT and it’s impact on our everyday lives.
-Therefore I hope to work closely with industry and place an emphasis on real-world impact.
+The subject of his research is system software support for live stream analytics in the Internet of Things (i.e., using live sensor data).
+He is working on developing a software platform for Internet of Things (IoT) applications, advocating such a system software platform because he feels it will make a significant difference in how quickly we will see the proliferation of IoT and it’s impact on our everyday lives.

-Personally speaking, I am a filmmaker and a gamer and have recently begun practicing martial arts.
-I enjoy playing a variety of games, including many modern board games, card games, and role-playing games.
-I don’t play too many video games these days, but there are a couple I’ve been known to play from time to time.
-I also have worked on a number of short films, commercials, and one feature-length film, most often doing lighting and production jobs.
+Personally speaking, his hobbies include gaming of all types, and he has also begun practicing martial arts.
+He enjoys playing a variety of games, including many modern board games, card games, and role-playing games.
+He doesn’t play too many video games these days, but there are a couple he’s been known to play from time to time.
+He has also have worked on a number of short films, commercials, and one feature-length film, most often doing set lighting and production jobs.